aarrtturas/IsunSandBox/Readme.md

 Password can't be uplaoded to GitHub you will need to provide it as a parameter

-Usage:
-isun.exe -p "password" -c "city1,city2,city3"
+Usage.
+City - from Capital letter: isun.exe -p "password" -c "City1,City2,City3"

 Some settings: